pvblicltd/generator-node-restify-aws-swagger/README.md

 During development you can get a console based unit test result with `grunt test`.
 The `npm test` script is hooked up to the `grunt coverage` tasks to generate all the reports and coverage files for a Jenkins project.

 There is a sub-generator available to create new routes of the API.
-Run `yo madlib-restify-api:route` to start it.
+Run `yo node-restify-aws-swagger:route` to start it.

 ### CoffeeScript based